 After 15 years in this field and writing about this many times, I’m still shocked when I see professional IP people that use BLAST for their sequence searches.
 BLAST is a crude and unreliable way to align sequences, and under normal circumstances it shouldn’t be used for anything patent related.
 There, I said it.

 Sequences play such a central role in the business models of many life science companies.
 Therefore I just don’t get that people spend good money on a commercial database like STN, GeneSeq, or SequenceBase and are still stuck with BLAST, or something similarly flawed such as Smith & Waterman or FASTA, as their only real search option.
-So why is BLAST is such a problem in patent searching?
+So why is BLAST is such a problem in patent sequence searching?
 It comes down to two major issues.

 BLAST Asks the Wrong Question

-BLAST was written to compute the evolutionary distance between two sequences, an important biological question but hardly ever relevant to patents.
+BLAST was written to compute the evolutionary distance between two sequences, an important biological question but hardly ever relevant to patents and IP.
 You don’t want to know which other sequences also have a kinase domain in them.
 You want to know which sequences in the database have 70% or more nucleotides in common with your entire query sequence.
 No amount of clever result filtering on the percentage identity and alignment length is going to compensate for BLAST’s local alignment behavior (see below).
 Alignments will come out wrong or will simply be missed.
 Smith & Waterman and FASTA do this in the exact same way and are just as unsuitable as BLAST for patent searching.

 BLAST is Not Reproducible